farazsth98/farazsth98.github.io/_posts/2016-09-11-_int_free-Mental-Snapshot.md

 };
 {% endhighlight %}

 The pointer returned by `malloc` to the user is pointing to `chunk->FD` which is the same address we supply to `free`.
-However, free internally calls to `_int_free` which takes as one of it's arguments the actual beginning of a chunk at `chunk->prev_size`.
+However, free internally calls to `_int_free` which takes as one of its arguments the actual beginning of a chunk at `chunk->prev_size`.
 So throughout the rest of this blog post we will reference a chunk with `P`, not the address that's passed to the user by `malloc`.

 {% highlight text %}